 Enter the gross amount of each member's share of the angel investor tax credit for the current year.
+The Form CT-AIT, Angel Investor Tax Credit is now obsolete.

 Line 4: Insurance reinvestment fund tax credit

 Enter the gross amount of each member's share of the insurance reinvestment fund tax credit for the current year.